 - There are some suggestions that users tend to ignore when they are included in our feature, even though our model has high confidence that these suggestions are usually accepted in general.
 We may need to find ways to filter out suggestions like these.

 In order to provide this time-saving feature more often, we want to start testing more types of suggestions that can be accepted all at once.
 Right now we are working with fairly broad categories, but there may be some special cases within these where we can get more granular and adjust our model’s confidence thresholds accordingly.

 A natural step will be building more personalized models to address individual users’ preferences.
 For example, one person may always accept suggestions to use the Oxford (or serial) comma (a style choice on which people tend to be divided).
 For this user, we can confidently “promote” these suggestions to be “suggestions that you almost always accept.”

-As of today, this feature is available to all Grammarly Premium users in the Grammarly Editor and Grammarly’s desktop apps.
+As of today, this feature is available to all Grammarly Premium users in the Grammarly Editor.
 Now we’re working on shipping it to other interfaces, such as Google Docs and in the Grammarly browser extension.
 Meanwhile, with experimentation and iterations, we’re continuing to improve the feature and gain insights that will help us take the right next steps.
 Our end goal remains the same: Reduce unnecessary tedious work so that users can focus on improving their writing and communicate as they intend.
 Whenever they write, we want our writing assistant to be there to help.

 If you are passionate about improving human communication for millions of users and love building 0-to-1 products, Grammarly is hiring!
 You can check out our open roles on the Product and Engineering teams here.